dtlancaster/data-strucs-demos/README.md

 4. ```hash4```(*k*) is the first number generated from a pseudo-random number generator (the ```Random``` class in Java) with seed *k*.

 ---

+## 5. Hash Tables

+This program builds hash tables and uses them to develop a simple spell checker application.
+We will also use spatial hashing to the cloest pair of points among a set of points in the two dimensional plane.

+### I. Spellchecker

+We will be building a rudamentary spell checker--one that is capable of suggesting alternate spellings to words that are misspelled by exactly one character.
+This is achieved by first building a string set data structure implemented as a hash table, that is capable of storing all words in the English dictionary.
+It will then be possible to query this data structure for all possible alternate spellings of a word.

+The ```StringNode``` class provides the basic data structure for this implementation, complete with a constructor and appropriate get and set methods.
+The ```StringSet``` class fully supports operations ```insert```, ```find```, and ```print```.
+It also contains a method ```hash``` that hashes an input String to valid table indices using a polynomial hash function.
+Note that the ```StringSet``` class contains a constructor that only allocates a table of size 100.
+If the number of elements stored in this table reaches its size, then the table expands to twice the size of the original, and re-hash the elements.

+The ```SpellChecker``` class contains the ```main``` method of the spell checker application.
+An object of the ```StringSet``` class is declared, and is loaded with words from the dictionary.
+The main while loop waits for user input, and then provides alternate spellings to the user input that differ in at most one character.
+Note that only words that can be modifying at most one character are suggested, not words that are obtained by adding or removing characters.

+### II.
+Closest Pair of Points

+In this program, we will be computing the closest pair of points among one million points on the 2D plane using spatial hashing.
+Finding the closest pair of points has many applications; in machine learning classification, hierarchical clustering, collision detection in games and more.

+The input is given in the file ```points.txt``` that contains one million points, described by its ```x``` and ```y``` coordinates on the unit square (each ```x``` and ```y``` coordinate lies in 0, 1)).
+The file contains each ```x``` and ```y``` coordinate of a point in a line, separated by a space.

+The naive solution to this is to compute the distance between every pair of points, and always keep track of the minimum distance computed.
+This takes *O*(*n*<sup>2</sup>) time, and is infeasible in our case, where *n* = 1000000.
+Instead we divide the unit square into *b* x *b* grids, each of size 1/*b* x 1/*b*.
+Each point is therefore hashed into its specific grid, and needs to be only compared against points in its grid and the neighboring 8 grids.
+This significantly reduces the number of pairs of points we look at, provided we choose a good grid size.

+Each of these grid cells contain a linked list to store all the points, and roughly follows these steps:
+1. Allocate a 2D array of grid cells, for a particular choice of *b*.
+2. Read the input file, and hash each point to its corresponding grid cell.
+3. For each point, compare against all points in its grid cell and neighboring grid cells, always maintaining the minimum distance computed.
+4. Print the minimum distance.

+---